pantheon-systems/documentation/source/_docs/guides/quickstart/01-introduction.md

 completiontime: 1 hour
 image: launchGuide-twitterLarge
 ---
 Welcome!
 This guide is designed to get you started on Pantheon.
+If you'd prefer an instructor-led version of this, check out our <a href="https://pantheon.io/getting-started-pantheon" target="_blank">Getting Started on Pantheon</a> training.

 In this guide, you'll learn how to: